jakedmtr/heart-disease-analysis/README.md

 ### Sex

-There are roughly double the amount of male patients to female patients (after cleaning the data) but I would say that there are still a fair amount of female patients to draw some conclusions.
+There were roughly double the amount of male patients to female patients (after cleaning the data) but I would say that there are still a fair amount of female patients to draw some conclusions.
 It appears that in this sample, 75% of all female patients have heart disease, whilst only about 45% of male patients have heart disease.
 This requires further investigation.

 ![Sex analysis](images/sex_prevalence.png)

 ### Chest Pain

-Explain what you found about chest-pain categories.
+Chest-pain type.

 ![Cpt analysis](images/cpt_prevalence.png)

 ### Resting Blood Pressure

 The correlation coefficient of resting blood pressure vs. having the disease was -0.146, suggesting a weak negative correlation.
-That is, as resting blood pressure increases, the value of the heart-disease variable tends to decrease slightly (be 0) in this dataset.
+That is, as resting blood pressure increases, a patient tends to not have heart disease.

 ![Restbps](images/rbp.png)